ThomasYangth/NHWP-SP/README.md

 `examples/compare_sp.py` contains function that generate various time-evolution plots presented in the paper.

 `examples/saddlepoints.nb` contains function that illustrate how to use the Mathematica scripts provided in `LV1.wl` and `LVn.wl` to calculate saddle points of a Hamiltonian.

-`examples/BZGD.nb` contains the code that generates the plots illustrating the Brillouin zone gradient descent method.